| Title: | Measurement Units for R Vectors |

 users that work with udunits time data, e.g., with NetCDF files.
 Users are

-By default, unit names are automatically substituted with unit names
+By default, unit names are automatically substituted with unit symbols

 (e.g., kilogram –> kg).
 To turn off this behavior, set